'Where the Crawdads Sing' first trailer is here with new music from Taylor Swift – KION546

 ‘Where the Crawdads Sing’ first trailer is here with new music from Taylor Swift

-“Normal People” star Daisy Edgar-Jones stars in the adaptation of Delia Owens’ hit 2018 novel.
+“Normal People” star Daisy Edgar-Jones is featured in the adaptation of Delia Owens’ hit 2018 novel.
 Taylor Swift’s new song “Carolina” is featured in the trailer.

 Edgar-Jones plays Kya, a girl left by her family to fend for herself in the North Carolina marshes.
 As she lives a private life, she falls for a local boy she is then accused of killing.